 You’ve landed on the page of writer, translator, and editor Eric M. B. Becker.

-To see my past work as a translator from the Portuguese, including selections from my forthcoming translation of a Mia Couto short story collection, click here.
+To see some of my past work as a translator from the Portuguese, click here.

 Some current and recent projects (not exhaustive): Lilia Schwarcz; a collection of writing from Rio de Janeiro (with Miguel Conde); Lima Barreto; Lygia Fagundes Telles; Jorge de Lima; Carol Rodrigues; J. J. Veiga; Alice Sant’Anna; an anthology of Afro-Brazilian writers; Milton Hatoum; Edival Lourenço; and Eric Nepomuceno.